New to WordPress? This basic tutorial shows you how to log into your WordPress blog.

 - Check that your site administrator hasn’t changed your login details, or deactivated or deleted your user account without informing you.

 Also, keep in mind that sometimes while working on your site you will notice that if you leave your browser window open for a long period of time, your WordPress session will expire and you will be asked to login again …

 Thanks to built-in WordPress features like autosave, you can just log in again and pick up from where you left off.

-If you’ve tried all of the above methods and you still cannot access the login section, then you may have an issue that requires assistance.
+If you’ve tried all of the above methods and you still can’t access the WordPress login section, then you may need to get support troubleshooting the issue.

-If you think that the reason you cannot log into your WordPress site has to do with a technical issue, then refer to the troubleshooting section here:
+If you think that the reason why you cannot log into your WordPress site has to do with a technical issue, then see the troubleshooting tutorials here:

-If you need help finding a professional WordPress provider, visit the site below:
+If you need help finding a professional WordPress provider, go here:

 "I love the way your email series "Infinite Web Content Creation Training Series" is documented and presented.
 It is very absorbing and captivating.
 The links and tutorials are interesting and educational.
 This has motivated me to rewrite my content following the concepts I am learning from the email series." - Mani Raju, www.fortuneinewaste.com